cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 - Metric learning: post process the prediction to further improve the ranking on public leaderboard.

 - Transfer learning: using the trained model for other purposes such as predicting the state of a reddit post, which can be mainly categorized as upvote and downvote.

+## Anotated Citations

+- Jay Alammer.
+(2019, November 26). *A Visual Guide to Using BERT for the First Time*.
+Retrieved from [https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb](https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb)

+- Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
+2019

+- Tsung-Yi Lin et al. Focal Loss for Dense Object Detection.
+2017